frank26080115/SSF-PublicLibrary-Robot2018/README.md

 ## Thanks to: [PCBWay](https://www.pcbway.com/)

 [PCBWay](https://www.pcbway.com/) is a speedy and cheap PCB manufacturer and electronics assembly company.
-They generously provided us with multi-colour PCBs for free, so your robots can stand out and be more unique.
+They generously provided us with multi-colour PCBs for free, so your robots can be pretty and more unique.

 ![](/courseware/img/thankspcbway.jpg)